hackersatcambridge/constitution/code_of_conduct/code_of_conduct.md

 ---

-We do not tolerate harassment in any form.
-Sexual language and imagery is not appropriate at any HaC venue, this includes the following:
+We do not tolerate harassment in any form, and is not appropriate at any HaC venue, this includes the following:

 - hacks
 - talks, presentations, or demos